← Reading paths

 Debt, Credit, and the Economic

-The economy as disguised debt structure — money, capital, and the tributary as originary categories.
+The economy as disguised debt structure — what money, capital, and exchange really are when seen from the originary scene.

 Introduction

 There is no economy.
 This is not a polemical claim but a theoretical one: the "economy" as a self-regulating system of exchange between autonomous individuals is an ideological representation that conceals the debt structure it rests on.
-This path builds the positive account: what is really going on when we exchange, borrow, invest, and price things.
-The foundation path is required; the political path is helpful.
+This path is for anyone who works in finance, economics, or who has ever felt that conventional accounts of money and exchange are missing something fundamental.
+The foundation path is recommended first; the political path is helpful.

 The originary debt relation — each participant's obligation to the center that enabled the scene — as the foundational economic fact.
 Then: how that originary debt is institutionalized in historical economies.